 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N □ Mope VI or Choice Neighborhoods. □ Mixed Finance Modernization or Development. □ Demolition and/or Disposition. □ Conversion of Public Housing to Tenant Based Assistance. □ Conversion of Public Housing to Project-Based Assistance under RAD. □ Project Based Vouchers. □ Units with Approved Vacancies for Modernization. □ Units with Approved Vacancies for Modernization. □ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
 For Chalmers West, we will be project-basing 128 units out of 156 total units as described below: 28 RAD Project Based Vouchers 50 Section 18 Project Based Vouchers 50 HACA Project Based Vouchers This is consistent with our Goal "We are committed to Affordable Housing".
 We revitalized our public housing assets and converted them through RAD.
 We will seek additional rental assistance vouchers, and advance innovative affordable housing solutions.
 Our Objectives under this goal indicate that we will seek to obtain additional rental assistance vouchers, increase the number of affordable housing units, and to execute an agreement to enter into a Housing Assistance Payment contract to project-base vouchers at Chalmers West.
 HACA Policy HACA may operate a project-based voucher program that utilizes up to 400 tenant base vouchers.
-HACA may decide to project-base vouchers above the 400 voucher limit (but no more than 20 percent of its allocated units), if HUD publishes a notice making available PBV for HUD-VASH vouchers or other PBV special purpose vouchers or for a project that would provide affordable housing for low-income or homeless veterans. provide affordable flousing for flow-income of nomeless veteralis.
+HACA may decide to project-base vouchers above the 400 voucher limit (but no more than 20 percent of its allocated units), if HUD publishes a notice making available PBV for HUD-VASH vouchers or other PBV special purpose vouchers or for a project that would provide affordable housing for low-income or homeless veterans.
 B.2